novaeco-tech/ecosystem-core/website/docs/faq.md

 # FAQ

-Frequently asked questions about the Nova Ecosystem.
+Frequently asked questions about the NovaEco.

 ---

 ## General
-**Q: What is the Nova Ecosystem?**
+**Q: What is the NovaEco?**
 A: A collaborative infrastructure for circular economy, built on enablers, sectors, workers, and products.

 **Q: How do I join as a contributor?**